 25. Artichokes

-These spiky monsters grow into massive silver bushes under the blaring sun.
-You actually eat the tight flower buds before they get a chance to bloom.
-They look like gorgeous prehistoric weeds standing in your yard.
+These spiky monsters grow into massive silver bushes under the sun.
+You eat the tight flower buds before they get a chance to bloom open.

 Your Garden Should Match Your Yard

 Don’t try to force shade-loving crops to survive in a roasting sunny spot.
-Working with your local environment saves you money and endless frustration.
-Pick three, try them this weekend, and see what happens.
+Working with your local environment saves you money, water, and a lot of frustration.
+If your yard is the opposite (mostly shaded), there’s a whole list of vegetables that genuinely do better in partial shade.